callumfrance/brailler/README.md

 ## Installing LibLouis for Python

 #### Install LibLouis
-1. Ensure your device has the following packages using `apt` or equivalent `sudo apt-get install autoconf m4 libtool perl pkg-config`
+1. Ensure your device has the following packages, using `apt` or equivalent installer:

+	`sudo apt-get install autoconf m4 libtool perl pkg-config`
 2. Clone (or download) the latest tarball from the LibLouis Github releases
 	```shell